Skip to content

 Limitations & Compatibility

-This tool infers types from sample data, not from a formal schema.
+This tool infers types from sample data, not from a formal schema or contract source of truth.
 Fields missing from your sample cannot be guessed.

 Input must be strict JSON.
 Comments, trailing commas, and other JavaScript-only syntax are rejected.

 The result is static TypeScript code only.
-It does not create runtime validators, parsers, or serializers.
+It does not create runtime validators, parsers, serializers, Zod schemas, or API clients.

 Privacy & Security